constellation-daq/Constellation/docs/operator_guide/tutorials/telemetryconsole.md

 TelemetryConsole main window with multiple visualizations
 ```

-If TelemetryConsole is closed, the current set of visualizations can be restored on startup.
+## Resetting The Dashboard

-On the top right, the {bdg-primary}`Align` button can be used to align the visualizations again after their size have been changed.
+On the top right of the application window, the {bdg-primary}`Align` button can be used to reset the alignment of the visualizations after their size have been changed.
-The {bdg-primary}`Reset` button can be used to reset the data from all visualizations and the {bdg-primary}`Clear` button to remove all visualizations.
+The {bdg-primary}`Reset` button can be used to reset the data from all visualizations and the {bdg-primary}`Clear` button to clear the dashboard and remove all visualizations.

+Upon closing the TelemetryConsole, the current dashboard configuration is stored.
+When re-opening the program, the {bdg-primary}`restore Dashboard` button allows to load and restore this set of visualizations.